Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - Managed Distributed denial of service DDoS, DDoS is a type of attach by flooding server or servers with more traffic than they can handle to bring them down.
-   - its ongoing threat detection and mitigation. you keep it runnig.
+   - its ongoing threat detection and mitigation. you keep it running.
    - two service levels for it:
      1. standered :
      2. advanced: